SENSlab/SENS_Publication/README-en.md

 #### Notice

+- Please compress the file so that the file size is under 50 MB.

 - After uploading the publication information, please make sure that the publication information was added to the Spread Sheet for publication information, just in case.

 - In an unstable net environment, it is easy to fail.
 Please use it in a good net environment.